-- a.
-For Missed Sampling that is Rescheduled, there are some cases that require approval by Science and Operations (Figure 2). - b.
-The lead Field Ecologist should consult the Delayed or Cancelled Activities table to best determine when reporting is required. - 2.
-Create a Fulcrum record for each Missed Sampling event in the field.
+- 2. Create a Fulcrum record for each Missed Sampling event (a year/bout/plot/subplot) that cannot be rescheduled.
 That is, if data are recorded in the field at the plot level, a record must be made for each plot missed. - a.
 For plant diversity, record each plot not sampled in each bout in the Plant Diversity Application; it could be all plots, a subset of plots, or a subplot within a plot.
 For example, if the plot ONAQ_004 could not be sampled a record would need to be created for subplots.
 If part of ONAQ_004 was not sampled, a sampling impractical record would be recorded for those subplots not sampled. - b.
 For both the voucher and genetic foliar tissue collections, create a record for each sample that could not be collected such that the total number of records matches the number of prescribed samples in the respective Fulcrum applications. - 3.
-For each Missed Sampling record, the Sampling Impractical field must be populated in the mobile collection device (Table 2). - 4.
-For Rescheduled sampling events that occur outside of the defined Protocol Sampling Dates, a protocol-specific Data Quality Flag, Biophysical Criteria, must also be recorded (Table 3).
+For each Missed Sampling record, the Sampling Impractical field must be populated in the mobile collection device (Table 3). - 4.
+For Rescheduled sampling events that occur outside of the defined Protocol Sampling Dates, a protocol-specific Data Quality Flag, Biophysical Criteria, must also be recorded (Figure 2).